Controlled Substances

 (A) Five (5) grams or more of a mixture or substance containing a detectable amount of heroin;

-(B) Five (5) grams or more of a mixture or substance containing a detectable amount of fentanyl, or any substituted derivative of fentanyl as defined by the rules of the Oregon Board of Pharmacy
+(B) Five (5) grams or more or 25 or more user units of a mixture or substance containing a detectable amount of fentanyl, or any substituted derivative of fentanyl as defined by the rules of the State Board of Pharmacy

 (C) Ten (10) grams or more of a mixture or substance containing a detectable amount of cocaine